Area school districts monitoring TikTok challenge

-What originally started as a challenge for students to skip school on Friday has since morphed to encouraging students to jeopardize their school’s safety.
+What originally started as a challenge for students to skip school on Friday has since morphed into encouraging students to jeopardize their schools' safety.

 In an email to parents, officials with Jenks Public Schools reiterated that while they do not have reason to believe there is a credible local threat, the district’s police department is keeping abreast of the situation.